jacobsalmela/ascii-planets/README.md

 You can download pre-made game files [here](https://github.com/jacobsalmela/ascii-planets/releases), just print and _play_ (color and grayscale versions available).

-GitHub Actions will auto-build the PDFs, but if you want to generate your own files using XeLaTeX, you can do so like this:
+If you want to generate your own files using XeLaTeX, you can do so like this:

 ```
 git clone https://github.com/jacobsalmela/ascii-planets.git